Listen to a three-part Maine Public Radio

 (Read the Program Notes for the Longfellow Chorus Henry Wadsworth Longfellow 203rd Birthday Choral Concert.
 This is a large file.
 Publication of the combination of text and photos in these program notes are protected through copyright 2010, The Longfellow Chorus, Inc. For permission to quote from these notes please contact Charles Kaufmann)

-Excerpts from The Death of Minnehaha (1899), Opus 30, No. 2, by Samuel Coleridge-Taylor, with The Longfellow Chorus and Orchestra, Angela M. Brown, soprano, and Robert Honeysucker, baritone, Charles Kaufmann, conductor.
+The complete The Death of Minnehaha (1899), Opus 30, No. 2, by Samuel Coleridge-Taylor, with The Longfellow Chorus and Orchestra, Angela M. Brown, soprano, and Robert Honeysucker, baritone, Charles Kaufmann, conductor, recorded in Portland, Maine, in February 2010.
 The Longfellow Chorus Orchestra is reading from photocopies of the original orchestral parts used by members of the New York Philharmonic under the direction of Coleridge-Taylor, himself, at the Norfolk, CT, Music Festival in June 1910 — Coleridge-Taylor's last appearance in the US (courtesy Irving S. Gilmore Music Library, Yale University).

 (Angela M. Brown/Robert Honeysucker/Chorus)